paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-101-national-fish-habitat-conservation-through-partnerships.md

   (B) provide to the appropriate congressional committees and the State agency of any State included in a recommended Partnership area written notification of the public availability of the report.

+(3) **Limitation** — The Board shall only submit a report required under paragraph (1) in the fiscal years in which the Board is proposing modifications to, or new designations of, 1 or more Partnerships.

-**(f) Designation or modification of partnership** Congress shall have the exclusive authority to designate or modify a Partnership.
+**(f) Designation or modification of Partnership**

+(1) **In general** — Congress shall have the exclusive authority to designate or modify a Partnership.

+(2) **Designation or modification process** — A Partnership designation or modification the Board recommends to Congress shall be deemed to be approved by Congress if Congress does not pass a joint resolution of disapproval with respect to the designation or modification by the date that is 90 days after the date on which the relevant congressional committees receive such recommendation.

 **(g) Existing partnerships**